Acechristian671/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes file ownership
+script listing all groups user is in